zapplyjobs/interview-handbook-2026/README.md

 #### 📌 Example 6: What sort of work environment do you prefer?

-The rules to answer this kind of question are quite similar to the ones that work for "Do you prefer to work alone or with other people?"
-Be honest but unbiased and make sure that your answer aligns with the company's work environment.
+The rules to answer this kind of question are quite similar to the ones that work for <i>"Do you prefer to work alone or with other people?"</i> Be honest but unbiased and make sure that your answer aligns with the company's work environment.
 Moreover, portray yourself as someone who is flexible and adaptable to most kind of environments.
 However, if there are certain environments that you absolutely cannot work in, say you face difficulty handling them without sounding too biased.

 > [!TIP]
 > **Good Answer:** "I can be flexible when it comes to my work environment.
 From your website, it looks like the environment in the engineering department here at RRS, Inc., is fast-paced and structured to expand production.
 I enjoy working in an area experiencing rapid growth and I think this kind of environment is conducive to new ideas and applications."